Terioch/Infinite-Country-Library/README.md

 # Infinite Country Library

-Simple web application built with HTML, CSS and vanilla Javascript.
+A country library website built with HTML, CSS and Javascript.

 ## General Information

-This beginner project allows the user to find basic information relating to a specific country and this information is fetched using the restcountries.eu Rest API.
+This elementary website displays an interface that enables users to retrieve useful information regarding a specific country in the form of that country's flag and a grid of contents.
+This data is extracted from several external country APIs.

 ## Usage

 This project is hosted using netlify and can be found at https://modest-volhard-e48a9a.netlify.app